-The Cree campaign against the James Bay hydroelectric project, 1989-1994
+Cree (First Nations) stop second phase of James Bay hydroelectric project, 1989-1994

 In 1972, Matthew Coon Come, a young Cree student, happened upon a newspaper article that proclaimed Quebec’s ‘hydroelectric project of the century’.
 Looking at a map attached to the article, Matthew realized that his community’s lands in northern Quebec were to be submerged by the proposed dam.
 It was in this way that the Cree learned of the upcoming assault to their land that had been commissioned by the Quebecois government.
 The Cree are an aboriginal people that reside in northern Quebec, around the mouth of James Bay.
 At that time, their livelihood depended upon the abundant fishing and hunting available to them in the region.
 The James Bay Hydroelectric Project proposed by Hydro-Quebec, the government run electricity company, would construct three major dams at James Bay.
 The project would supply electricity to millions of people, but would also submerge entire Cree communities and disrupt their fishing and hunting sources.
 The Cree way of life would also be disrupted by the road that would be built to connect their communities with the greater Quebec region.
 Yet, the Quebec government did not even give the Cree the courtesy of warning them of the impending project.
 The Cree were in no way taken into account in the planning process, and the assault on their land was not given a second thought.